jabbermouth/Auth.ApiKey/README.md

 ﻿# Overview
-This package contains code and extension methods to make the process of API key authentication to an API, including to yor Swagger definition, straightforward by removing a lot of the boilerplate code.
+This package contains code and extension methods to make the process of adding API key authentication to an API, including to your Swagger/Swashbuckle definition, straightforward by removing a lot of the boilerplate code.

 ## Setup
 ### SwaggerGen